Braneloc/ModernCSBridgeUnity/README.md

 ﻿# Modern CS Bridge for Unity

-A lightweight toolkit that bridges older Unity runtimes to modern C# language features.
+A lightweight toolkit that bridges Unity 6+ to modern C# language features.

 ## Installation